 To add to that, the gradual deterioration of his hearing was still to come.

 Does circumstance inspire art?
 Or does art persevere in spite of circumstance?
 In Beethoven we perhaps have both, befitting the contradictions we see in his music - Romantic expression fused with Classical form; periods of heightened tension followed by periods of silence.
+Beethoven's fusion of traditional structures but infused with Romantic expression would also be mirrored by composers such as Ferrucio Busoni, who played Bach with a Romantic edge.

 We often associate Beethoven with writing his Ninth Symphony while coming to terms with his deafness.
 But in reality he had far more traumatic events in his early childhood that arguably had a tremendous influence on his outlook and output.